vvtn03/Optimizing-Flow-of-Traffic/README.md

-# Optimizing-Flow-of-Traffic USing Vehicle Density
+# Optimizing-Flow-of-Traffic BY using Vehicle Density

 phase 1:Traffic Density Detection Using Color Detection algorithm Phase 2:Implementing Slab Based Algorithm To Optimize The Flow of Traffic